How to Deal with Toddler’s Diaper Changing Tantrums?

 6. Sing Songs

 Because you’re most likely aware of your baby’s choices with respect to his selection of songs, be prepared in advance and start humming the favourite song your child enjoys listening to.
-This will get him distracted and make them smile as well.
-He may possibly be even looking forward to diaper changes ahead.
+This will distract him and make him smile as well.
+He may even be looking forward to diaper changes.

 7. Keep Narrating Your Actions